-Updated: March 13 2023 * DUE TO OVERWHELMING INTEREST IN THE PROGRAM, WE HAVE CURRENTLY REACHED VOLUNTEER CAPACITY AT THIS MOMENT AND THE APPLICATION PORTAL IS TEMPORARILY CLOSED.
+DUE TO CONTINUAL AND OVERWHELMING INTEREST IN THE PROGRAM, WE HAVE CURRENTLY REACHED VOLUNTEER CAPACITY AT THIS MOMENT.

-- If you would like to sign up on a waiting list, please send an email to sitesteward@azstateparks.gov.
+• If you would like to sign up on our waiting list, please send an email to sitesteward@azstateparks.gov.

-- Provide your full name, telephone, and list the region where you would like to do your volunteer work.
-There are 24 regions throughout Arizona.
+• Provide your full name, telephone, and list the region where you would like to do your volunteer work.
+There are over 20 SSP regions throughout Arizona.
+Please note, we are not able to place anyone in the Flagstaff and Williams regions at the moment.
 Click here to view a map of all regions.

 Training Guides to Submit Your Volunteer Hours